-Cat’s claw is proven to be a potent anti-inflammatory agent.
+Cat’s claw, according to research, is a potent anti-inflammatory agent.
 Cat’s claw extract inhibits the production of tumor necrosis factor-alpha, an inflammatory messenger that sets the stage for both acute and chronic inflammation.
-Cat’s claw likewise inhibits the activation of nuclear factor-kappa beta, an inflammatory “switch” that is associated with cancer and other deadly diseases.
+Cat’s claw likewise inhibits the activation of nuclear factor-kappa beta, an inflammatory “switch” associated with cancer and other deadly diseases.
 Cat’s claw also decreased the experimentally induced release of prostaglandin E2, an inflammatory mediator associated with conditions such as arthritis.

 Cat’s Claw and Arthritis